 Mimosa is best known for its ability to promote cell regrowth and tissue regeneration.
-It has been traditionally used to treat scars, stretch marks, burns, and promote wound healing.
+It has been traditionally used to treat scars, stretch marks, and burns, and to promote wound healing.
 The dried powder of mimosa bark is remarkably effective in boosting collagen production.
 Collagen is a type of protein that makes part of our skin and hair structure.

 Mimosa is also rich in flavonoids – a class of strong antioxidants.
-High amounts of flavonoids, alkaloids, and phytosterols present in the bark fight free radical damage and help restore the skin vitality.
+High amounts of flavonoids, alkaloids, and phytosterols present in the bark fight free radical damage and help restore skin vitality.
 When used on a regular basis, these compounds can improve the elasticity of the skin and reduce the appearance of wrinkles, dark spots, undereye bags, and other signs of aging.

 Boost moisture retention